-Develop yourself with growth themes in 2024
+Develop your growth themes in 2024

 Before the end of the year, we had drafted our year-end summaries, including wins and growth areas.
 Last week, we had to turn in written descriptions for "above and beyond" actions, expectations exceeded from role guidelines.

-Develop yourself with growth themes in 2024
+Develop your growth themes in 2024

 Happy New Year!
 I took a much-needed extended holiday break.
 We went to Boston to visit my in-laws for the first time since the pandemic, and caught up with friends that we haven't seen in a long time.
 After, I cooked NYE brunch at my cousin's house for her in-laws.
 I spent my time off baking egg tarts, decluttering, reading, and Netflix.
 A week of no obligations made me feel incredibly rested after a cattywampus December.